What We Do

 Reconciliation in Action

-• In honour of Orange Shirt Day and the National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations and Beechwood Cemetery to host an event on September 30 in Ottawa that was attended by over 1,000 people.
+• In honour of Orange Shirt Day and the first National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations (A7G) and Beechwood Cemetery to host an event on September 30 in Ottawa that was attended by over 1,000 people.

 Spirit Bear and Friends

-• Over 2,000 copies of Spirit Bear’s 2024 calendar, Spirit Bear’s Guide to Reconciliation, were distributed to individuals, child and family service agencies, school boards, and educators across Canada.
+• Over 1,000 copies of Spirit Bear's 2025 calendar, Spirit Bear's Guide to Reconciliation, were distributed to individuals, child and family service agencies, school boards, and educators across Canada.

 Big Win for the Kids